-I love to bake my own gluten free bread, and I love English muffins, but strangely had never considered the baking of English muffins at home before, I thought it would require too much work, so I was more inclined to make gluten free sourdough pancakes.
+I love to bake my own gluten free sourdough bread, and I love English muffins.
+But strangely had never considered the baking of English muffins at home before, I thought it would require too much work, so I was more inclined to make gluten free sourdough pancakes.

 And now I’m convinced – homemade gluten free English muffins are infinitely better than anything sold in a store.
 My gluten free English muffins have a lot less starches (which are highly processed) and more organic whole grain flours .
 Plus I can avoid commercial yeast entirely!